tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 ```
 A few new things to note here.
 First, the [TestFixtureSetUp] attribute tag.
 This identifies a method that needs to be execute when we first set up the fixture.
 Not to be confused with [SetUp] which identifies a method that needs to be executed before **each test** is run.
 And then [TearDown] which indicates a method to be run after each test.
 In our case, TestFixtureSetup() initializes our configuration.
 SetupContext() creates our schema.
 And TeardownContext() gets rid of our schema.
 These are all very simple, and maybe not even necessary, but it is important to know that they are there, and see how much more could be done in these methods (see the commented out SchemaFiller.CreateInitialData() that is used for (you guessed it) creating initial data!).

 Now we are ready to fire up NUnit and run our tests.
-And now is when we&#8217;ll see that beautiful red bar (trust me it is beautiful, it means that you designed a test that will fail when its&#8217; supposed to!).
-When it fails you&#8217;ll see something like this:
+And now is when we'll see that beautiful red bar (trust me it is beautiful, it means that you designed a test that will fail when its' supposed to!).
+When it fails you'll see something like this:

 <code class="codespan">RecipeTracker.Tests.ImpressionRepository_Fixture (TestFixtureSetUp):<br />
 NHibernate.InvalidProxyTypeException : The following types may not be used as proxies:<br />
 RecipeTracker.Model.Recipe: method AlcoholByWeight should be virtual</code>

 As it turns out we need to implement all of the methods and properties as virtual so that NHibernate can create subclasses from our object.
-Well, we can do this or specify lazy = &#8220;false&#8221; for our classes.
+Well, we can do this or specify lazy = “false” for our classes.
 But I like the lazy initialization, so I will make them virtual.
 After doing this, the tests should run just fine.

  [1]: /index.php/DesktopDev/MSTech/the-path-to-nhibernate-aamp-tdd-part-1-t
  [2]: /index.php/DesktopDev/MSTech/my-path-to-the-dark-side-part-2-the-doma